 If you are wondering how to talk to your children and yelling is just not working.
 Well try singing there’s a lot of evidence to back this up.
 Have a look at the blogs on this page and see what the experts say.
 It’s amazing.
 This term I’m working with children who have a different way of thinking to most children, some say they are disabled I’m of the opinion that there are other way of thinking and being.
 We just have to get on the same page as these children to teach them.
 MUSIC IS A KEY to this.
 MUSIC gets to the areas of the brain that normal speech won’t reach.
 “Sing – an old nursery rhyme with new words – “It’s time to get your shoes on, time to get your shoes on, time to get your shoes on we’re going out”.
 See the results.
 It’s immediate.
 That’s why early years educators should sing their way through the day and the very best ones do.
 IT WORKS.
 If you would like to do a seminar with me I am doing two by the end of this year.
 One that unpacks the science and gives you immediate skills to work with, the other is UKULELE adventures and gives to the skills to play a ukulele in the early years setting.
 Both are great fun and will be in NOVEMBER.
 Just in time to sing Christmas carols with the kids.
 Xx Fi

+Early years music specialist teaching children in family day cares and homeschooling all over Australia daily.
+Endorsed by the best in the industry including Maggie Dent, Dr Louise Porter, Sandi Phoenix, Victoria Edmonds and FDC educators Australia wide.
 Lil' Fi is an award winning musician - 5 times best female vocalist at The Australian Blues Music Awards.
 8 independent Albums, 25 years as a touring artist, featured on most folk and blues festivals from counting in the NYE 17 times at Woodford Folk Festival to being one of the first women on the East Coast Blues Festival in 1992.
 11 years in the Early Years - educating educators on intentional teaching with music and how to play the ukulele.
-Teaching up to 1000 children per week in person and specialising in Special needs and Autism.
+Having taught up to 1000 children per week in person and specialising in Special needs and Autism.
 Lil' Fi loves sharing her musical knowledge and inspiring others to SING AND DON'T SCREAM.